bablokb/simple-radio/README.md

 This project implements a simple internet-radio using

   - a Raspberry Pi (or a similar SBC)
-  - a TTP229-based keypad
+  - a TTP229-based keypad and/or
+  - an infrared remote-control
   - a LCD-display (typically with 2-4 rows and 16-20 columns)

 ![](images/simple-radio.jpg "Pi-Zero with TTP229-keypad and 1602-LCD")

 Basic features of the implementation:

-  - select predefined radio-stations using the keypad
+  - select predefined radio-stations using the keypad/remote
   - display date and time and channel name on the display
   - display ICY-META data on the display
   - record a radio-channel (either unattended or on request)